nariaki3551/flopt/docs/tutorial/convert/qp.rst

 flopt to QP
 -----------

-We can convert this into QP form as follows.
+We convert problem modeled in flopt into QP form as follows.

 .. code-block:: python